Overview

 Our Maps Minnesota Redistricting Press Release

-To learn more about redistricting, communities of interest mapping, or the Our Maps MN campaign contact MCF Pubic Policy Manager, May Yang at myang@mcf.org.
+To learn more about redistricting, communities of interest mapping or the Our Maps MN campaign contact May Yang MCF Public Policy Manager.